Past Programs

 Texas Before and After Desegregation

-With funding through the Extending the Reach initiative of the National Endowment for the Humanities, the two private, historically black colleges hosted public screenings of Ricardo Ainslie’s grant-funded video Crossover Lives: A Story of Desegregation and held oral history workshops before launching projects to record oral histories from members of the community.
-Each project site produced a video, which can be rented through Humanities Texas.
-Interview transcripts are available.
+With funding from the National Endowment for the Humanities Extending the Reach initiative, the two private, historically black colleges hosted public screenings of Ricardo Ainslie's grant-funded documentary Crossover: A Story of Desegregation and held oral history workshops before launching projects to record oral histories from members of the community.
+Each project site produced a video from the interviews they recorded.

 Introductory Essay

-An essay by Dr. Glenn Linden, Dedman College Associate Professor of History, Southern Methodist University, and author of Desegregating Schools in Dallas: Four Decades in the Federal Courts, offers a brief overview of the project.
+An introductory essay by Dr. Glenn Linden, associate professor of history in Dedman College at Southern Methodist University and author of Desegregating Schools in Dallas: Four Decades in the Federal Courts.

 Meet the People of Parallel and Crossover Lives

-Brief biographies of the people interviewed about their experiences with desegregation in their communities and schools.
+Brief biographies of the people interviewed about their experiences with desegregation in their communities and schools along with links to their interview transcripts.

 Teacher's Guide

-This guide offers discussion and activity ideas related to the Civil Rights movement, desegregation on the national level, and the interviews available here.
+This teacher's guide offers discussion and activity ideas related to the civil rights movement, desegregation on the national level, and the Parallel and Crossover Lives interviews available here.
 Download a PDF version of the Teacher's Guide.

 Related Documentary Projects

-Contact Humanities Texas to rent Parallel and Crossover Lives: Texas Before and After Desegregation, a video that includes Remembrances of Austin (oral histories collected by Huston-Tillotson College) and Remembrances of Fouke, Hawkins, and Big Sandy (oral histories collected by Jarvis Christian College).
+Contact Humanities Texas to borrow Parallel and Crossover Lives: Texas Before and After Desegregation, a video that includes Remembrances of Austin (oral histories collected by Huston-Tillotson University) and Remembrances of Fouke, Hawkins, and Big Sandy (oral histories collected by Jarvis Christian College), or watch online on the Interview Transcripts page.

-Also available to rent is Crossover: A Story of Desegregation, a documentary directed by Ricardo C. Ainslie that addresses issues of cultural conflict and transformation by examining the impact of school desegregation on the community of Hempstead, Texas.
+Also available is Crossover: A Story of Desegregation, a documentary directed by Ricardo C. Ainslie that addresses issues of cultural conflict and transformation by examining the impact of school desegregation on the community of Hempstead, Texas.
+Watch Crossover: A Story of Desegregation online and read Ainslie's reflections on the origins of Parallel and Crossover Lives in our December 2014 e-newsletter.